-Students, all of whom are inservice teachers, complete most course requirements for the INSTEP PROGRAM (which are similar to the 34 credit M.A. program) through their enrollment in an intensive three-week long summer program for three consecutive summers during which they work in a cohort of 12-15 inservice teachers for 6-8 hours each day.
-The program emphasizes aesthetic education through a course collaboration with Lincoln Center Educational Institute that is followed up with involvement in successive courses and the students' final research paper.
+Students, all of whom are inservice teachers, complete most course requirements for the INSTEP PROGRAM (which are similar to the 34 credit M.A. program) through their enrollment in an intensive monthlong summer program for two consecutive summers during which they work in a cohort of inservice teachers for 6-8 hours each day.
+The program emphasizes aesthetic education through a course collaboration with Lincoln Center Educational Institute that is followed up with involvement in successive courses and the students' final project based on research on classroom practice.
+Threaded through the coursework are emphases on issues of culture and social justice, innovative teaching methods, and teacher professionalism.
 Supplementary online courses for each cohort conducted during the academic year after summers 1 & 2 allow the cohorts to continue their collegial collaboration during the academic year while satisfying the few remaining requirements.

-InSTEP in now a 34-point program offering an MA, but not a professional certificate.
+InSTEP is a 34-point program offering an MA, but not a professional certificate.
 It is geared for teachers who want to continue to work on their teaching through advanced studies at Teachers College, but don't wish to stop teaching to do so.
-It is a cohort program and, as such, students don't have much choice regarding courses.
-Instead they follow this prescribed schedule:
+It is a cohort program that follows this prescribed schedule: